katiarp/Election_Analysis/README.md

 ## Challenge Summary

  The first thing I did was  to create a list  that was going to hold the counties names ``` county_list = []``` and a dictionary  ``` county_votes={} ``` to hold the counties' total votes.
 Then I created new variables to hold the voter turnout for each county and percentage of total count and set them to ``` 0 ```.
-With are repetition statement, a ``` for loop ```, I calculated the voter turnout for each county and their percentage of votes out of the total count.
+With repetition statement, a ``` for loop ```, I calculated the voter turnout for each county and their percentage of votes out of the total count.
 Using a decision statement I identified the county with the highest voter turnout.
 The county with the largest turnout was **Denver**

+This is the script used to do the calculations of the election data file.

 ```
     # Get the county from the county dictionary.